This project aims to give you practice in

 UNSW has spent a considerable amount of money ($80M+) on the MyUNSW/NSS system, and it handles much of the educational administration plausibly well.
 Most people gripe about the quality of the MyUNSW interface, but the system does allow you to carry out most basic enrolment tasks online.

-Despite its successes, MyUNSW/NSS still has a number of deficiencies, including:
+Despite its successes, MyUNSW/NSS still has several deficiencies, including:

 - no waiting lists for course or class enrolment